 The most basic hosted version of WordPress is free.
-The website you build is hosted on WordPress’ servers and, apparently, “focusses on beautiful content”.
+The website you build is hosted on WordPress.com servers and, apparently, “focusses on beautiful content”.
 The hosted version of WordPress allows you to choose a theme and play around with it, for example changing colour palettes and fonts.
-However, WordPress is notoriously tricky to navigate around for the first-time user and offers limited customisable options.
+However, the WordPress.com interface can be tricky to navigate around for the first-time user and offers limited customisable options.

 The self-hosted version of WordPress is a different kettle of fish entirely.
 You can browse a bank of ready-available themes or build a custom one.
 A huge plus of self-hosted is the customisation options.
 You can edit HTML, CSS, and other code to really get your website to do exactly what you need to, or look and feel a certain way.

 The downside to setting up a self-hosted WordPress website is that you’ll need to find a host, perform backups and do all the routine maintenance yourself – which can be intimidating to the novice website builder.
 And if anything goes wrong and you’re unsure how to fix it, you might have to fork out for a professional WordPress developer to come in and take a look.